JAIDEEPBOMMIDI/Image-based-Cost-Aware-CIL-Hybrid-Recommendation-Model/README.md

 # Image-based-Cost-Aware-CIL-Hybrid-Recommendation-Model (Bachelor Thesis)

-Repository will be made available shortly.
+Complete Repository will be made available shortly.
 (Permission required from Supervisior)

 -Designed and implemented Recommendation system to recommend items based on a Cost Aware-CIL hybrid recommendation model.
 - User preferences and reviews are extracted by crawling through internet and searching for similar images and obtaining reviews given for those images.